Top 6 Laptop Features For Coding

 SSDs (Solid-State Drives) are the ideal storage for programming computers hard.
 SSDs are faster, power-efficient and resistant, and all of these are great features to have in a laptop.
-Solid-state drives can be more expensive than the traditional HDs (Hard-Drives), but worth investing in.
+Solid-state drives can be more expensive than the traditional HDs (Hard-Drives), but they are worth investing in.

 SSDs are typically safe to use unless they're physically damaged or broken.
 Your data is secure when stored on solid-state drives.
 If you plan to buy a laptop with HD installed, you can buy an external SSD to archive your data.

-8GB is the minimum requirement when considering buying a computer for programming, gaming, designing, or simple multitasking.
+8GB is the minimum requirement when buying a computer for programming, gaming, designing, or simple multitasking.
 Anything more than that will cost you extra but will make your computer more productive.

-Users often feel that a slow computer results from low storage; however, RAM is equally responsible for making a device sluggish.
+Users often feel that a slow computer result from low storage; however, RAM is equally responsible for making a device sluggish.
 You need to free up storage regularly, and upgrading the RAM can improve your computer's overall performance.